sendgrid/docs/source/User_Guide/Marketing_Campaigns/lists.md

 show ```IS``` and ```IS NOT``` as options.
 As you add conditions you will be able to select ```AND``` or ```OR``` as options, where ```AND``` indicates both conditions are required and ```OR``` indicates either condition will work.

+{% info %}
+You can add up to 15 different conditions per segment.
+{% endinfo %}

 ![]({{root_url}}/images/lists_3.png "Create a Segment")